gutenbergtools/gutenbergsite/site/attic/hart.md

 This obituary is granted to the public domain by its author, Dr. Gregory B. Newby.

 ### Eulogy for Michael S. Hart
 As spoken by Newby at Michael's funeral, September 12 2011 (this sequence of words is granted to the public domain): "Rather than speak in whole sentences, which can be difficult at times like these, I will speak a series of words that characterize Michael.
 These words might help you to form your own memories of him.
 Friend.
 Visionary.
 Leader.
 Intellectual.
 Anti-Elitist.
 Digital Literati.
 Rebel.
 Frisbee Player.
 Hippie.
 Musician.
 Technician.
-Enthusiast. lover of Much and Many.
+Enthusiast.
+Lover of Much and Many.
 Full of Passion.
 Scout.
 Veteran.
 Patriot.
 Pacifist.
 Humanist.
 Egalitarian.
 Educator.
 Man of the People.
 Builder.
 Maker.
 Speaker.
 Listener.
 Systems Analyst.
 Friend."

 ## Message from Michael's Family
 The family prepared a document with an image of Michael, "breaking down the bars of ignorance and illiteracy."
 The message is part of this [PDF file](/gutenberg/HartfamilyAppreciation.pdf) and contains this text: